amqp/rhea/README.md

   * user
   * password
   * id (overrides the container identifier)
+  * reconnect
-  * reconnect - if true, library will automatically reconnect if disconnected
+    * if true (the default), the library will automatically attempt to reconnect if disconnected
+    * if false, automatic reconnect will be disabled
+    * if it is a numeric value, it is interpreted as the delay between reconnect attempts
+    When enabled, reconnect can be further controlled via the following options:
+    * initial_reconnect_delay
+    * max_reconnect_delay
+    * reconnect_limit
+  * connection_details - a function which is specified will be invoked to get the options to use (e.g. this can be used to alternate between a set of different host/port combinations)

 ##### listen(options)